sarvghotra/tar_reason/README.md

 ```
 You can directly run ```python t2i_inference.py``` to generate images.
 The models will be downloaded automatically.

-2️⃣ Text-to-image generation with Dif-DTok
+2️⃣ Text-to-image generation with SANA Dif-DTok
 ```python
 from t2i_inference_sana import T2IConfig, TextToImageInference
 config = T2IConfig()